That’s where the argument is, Ghee VS Butter, which one should you use and why?

 Ghee is a healthy dairy fat that has become more popular because it’s been around for thousands of years or maybe far longer than that.

 The fat is created by a process that extracts solids from the water and milk from normal butter.

 The end result is a kind of clarified butter which has many benefits in the kitchen.

-What’s the difference between butter and ghee?
+What is the difference between Ghee and Butter?

 Here is the difference between Ghee VS Butter